shubham4564/quiz-ai-web/README.md

 ## 🔒 Security Notes

-- Admin password is `admin123` (for demo purposes)
-- In production, use server-side authentication
+- Demo build: admin panel is open (no password).
+In production add real auth.
-- API keys are stored locally in browser only
+- API keys are kept client-side only for requests directly to Gemini.
-- No data is sent to external servers (except Gemini API)
+- No server stores your data; quiz data lives in `localStorage`.

 ## 💡 Tips